Lilac-Lee/PointNetLK_Revisited/README.md

 After you download the dataset, you can create a symbolic link in the ./dataset folder as ```./dataset/ModelNet``` and ```./dataset/ThreeDMatch```.

+### Notation on voxelization
+In the current setting, the voxelization for overlapped source and target point clouds still relies on "registered point clouds" (such as results from a global registration).
+The code for voxelization after "transformation" is updated by setting argument ```--voxel_after_transf``` to **True**.
+In the real-world application, our algorithm would be better suited for local registration problem.

 ### Training
 ```
 python train.py